Blacoste264/To-Do-App/README.md

 "Very Simple To-Do App"
  Built a sophisticated Todo app using AngularJS that allows users to enter todo items and prioritize them based on their importance.
+Great learning experience.